 The Office of Information Technology supports the Commission and staff of the SEC in all aspects of information technology.
 The Office has overall management responsibility for the Commission's IT program including application development, infrastructure operations and engineering, user support, IT program management, capital planning, security, and enterprise architecture.
 The Office operates the Electronic Data Gathering Analysis and Retrieval (EDGAR) system, which electronically receives, processes, and disseminates more than 500,000 financial statements every year.
 The Office also maintains a very active website that contains a wealth of information about the Commission and the securities industry, and also hosts the EDGAR database for free public access.

-The Office of Legislative Affairs and Intergovernmental Relations serves as the agency's formal liaison with the Congress, other Executive Branch agencies, and state and local governments.
+The Office of Legislative Affairs and Intergovernmental Affairs serves as the agency's formal liaison with the Congress, other Executive Branch agencies, and state and local governments.
 The staff carefully monitor ongoing legislative activities and initiatives on Capitol Hill that affect the Commission and its mission.
 Through regular communication and consultation with House and Senate members and staff, the Office communicates legislators' goals to the agency, and communicates the agency's own regulatory and management initiatives to the Congress.

 The Office is responsible for responding to congressional requests for testimony of SEC officials, as well as requests for documents, technical assistance, and other information.
 In addition, the Office monitors legislative and oversight hearings that pertain to the securities markets and the protection of investors, even when an SEC witness is not present.

 |Additional Information About the SEC

-The Office of Public Affairs assists the Commission in making the work of the SEC open to the public, understandable to investors, and accountable to taxpayers.
-It helps every other SEC Division and Office accomplish the agency's overall mission — to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation.
-The Office coordinates the agency's work and deliver the agency's information resources to the public, market participants and other stakeholders.
+The Office of Public Affairs (OPA) assists the Commission in making the work of the SEC open to the public, understandable to investors and accountable to taxpayers.
+The Office helps every other SEC division and office accomplish the agency's mission – to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation.
+OPA's principal activity is to communicate the agency's work and deliver the agency's information resources to the public, market participants and other stakeholders.
 In addition to managing editorial and visual content on SEC.gov, the office administers Commission communications programs and coordinates relations between the news media and Commission staff.